August 1st - Sonoma Valley, California

 house you want on the lake except by being on the water.
 Most of these

 houses are not done justice by viewing them via land.
-We had dinner had a
+We had dinner at a

 fun place in Toad Cove where they had a live band, good food and a